vbachele/ft_transcendence_42/FunctionalSpecifications.md

 	- The last message are at the bottom, the first message on the top.
 	- You can scroll to the top if there are too many messages.

-- Right User private message bar:
+### <p align=center>**Right User private message bar**
 ![RightUserMessageBar](./Images/ChatChannelrightbar.png)
 Here I can do actions about the user we selected.
 - I can click on the right top cross to close the bar.
 - I can see the nickname + the user profile picture.
-	- I can see a lot of options available:
-		- The status of the user with the different mark (green, red, or grey).
+- I can see a lot of options available:	- The status of the user with the different mark (green, red, or grey).
 	- "View profile", when I click on it, I am redirected to the user stat profile
 	- "Invite to a game":
 		- If the user has a green mark, he will receive an invitation an will have 10 seconds to answer yes/no. If yes, I are redirected to the pong game, if no you can send an invite again.
 		- If he has a red mark I can have the following errors:
 			- "The user is in a game"
 			- "You already have sent an invite"
 		- If the user has a grey mark, you have the following errors:
 			- "This user is disconnected"
 	- "Invite to a channel":
 		- I can invite the user to channel which the mode "invitation only" (To be sure about that").
 Once invited, the user sees the channels on the left bar side
 	- "Add to friend list":
 		- If the user is not my friend, I can add him to my friend list.
 		- If the user is my friend, I don't see the button "Add to my friend list" to him to my friend list.
 	- "Block":
 		- If the user is unblocked, I can block him. block a user cause the following actions (TO CONFIRM):
 			- I and him can't discuss with each other (Confirm how to do this).
 			- I and him can't invite each other game (the button is hidden).
 			- I and him can't spectate his game.
 			- I and him can't invite each other to a game.

 ### <p align=center>**Chat channel messages**
 ![ChatChannelMessages](./Images/ChatChannelMessages.png)
 - The channel top bar:

 	Here I can see the name of the channel "#NameOfChannel" and I can perfom the following actions:
 	- Click on the arrow button (**need to be administrator to see this option**):
 		If I click on it, it opens the channels settings pop up: